 The Asia Pacific Division is a reportable segment primarily consisting of beverage can operations in Cambodia, China, Indonesia, Malaysia, Myanmar, Singapore, Thailand and Vietnam and also includes non-beverage can operations, primarily food cans and specialty packaging.
-At December 31, 2019, the division operated 28 plants in eight countries and had approximately 4,500 employees.

-The Asia Pacific segment had net sales in 2019 of \$1.3 billion and segment income (as defined under Note Y to the consolidated financial statements) of \$194 million.
+The Asia Pacific segment had net sales in 2020 of \$1.2 billion and segment income (as defined under Note X to the consolidated financial statements) of \$175 million.